EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 #### How to update only one file
 If you want to directly update a file for instance (GHG tool User's Manual):
-  - Find the path of the file: which is /2023-11-23/GHG tool User's Manual v6.pdf
+  - Find the path of the file: example: /2023-11-23/GHG tool User's Manual v6.pdf
   - Update the file on your file storage (minio, azure blob or whatever you're using)
   - Create a backup of the blob/s3 and store it in a new tar.gz with a checksum that will superseed the above one